How much can I get?

-If your application is approved, you’ll receive an email from the Childcare Grant Payment Service (CCGPS).
+If your application is approved, you’ll get an email from the Childcare Grant Payment Service (CCGPS).
 This email will direct you to set up an account with them, where they’ll be able to pay your childcare provider directly.
-Your childcare provider will also need to set up an account to receive payments.
+Your childcare provider will also need to set up an account to get payments.

 When applying for CCG, Student Finance England may ask you to submit additional evidence so they can make sure you get all the student finance you're entitled to.

 - A copy of each dependent child's birth certificate, adoption certificate, passport, or certificate of naturalisation.

 - A copy of your most recent Tax Credit Award Notice, Universal Credit Award Notice, or Child Benefit letter.
 This must be in your name and must list each of your dependent children.
 It should be dated no more than one year before the date of application or start of your course, whichever is earlier.

 - If your child doesn’t live with you but is still financially dependent on you, you should submit copies of evidence to show this.
 For example, evidence of Child Support Agency payments, payments to an ex-partner, or a solicitor’s letter or legal papers confirming the shared custody agreement.

 - For dependent children over the age of 20 who are still in full-time education, you should submit a letter, on headed paper, from the school, college, or training organisation confirming the child’s attendance.